 - Low body temperature

-- Nervous system issues, such as lower IQ and impaired motor skills
+- Nervous system issues, such as lower IQ, speech delay, and impaired motor skills

 - Mental retardation